mtbakerguy/resume_groff/README.md

 To start with, ensure you have a version of groff installed that supports PDF document generation.
-This typically won't be a problem unless you are on OSX and trying to use the default that comes with the os.
+This typically won't be a problem unless you are on OSX and trying to use the default that comes with the os (typically fixable with a `brew install groff`).
 On a Linux system, you may need to install the full groff package as some distributions have a minimal installation that doesn't include the full suite of macro sets.